 Paul Pierce: From Inglewood to Lawrence

 Paul Anthony Pierce was born on October 13, 1977, in Oakland, California.
 He moved to Inglewood, California when he was young and attended Inglewood High School.
 Similar to how Michael Jordan was cut from his high school team, Pierce didn't make Inglewood's varsity team as a freshman or sophomore.

-He put in work on the basketball court and blossomed into a star as a junior.
+He put in work on and blossomed into a star as a junior.
 By the time he was a senior, he was one of the best high school players in the country and earned a spot at the 1995 McDonald's All-American game alongside Garnett, Vince Carter and Stephon Marbury.
 He committed to play college basketball at the University of Kansas, where he had an excellent career.

 - Big Eight Co-Freshman of the Year (1996)